ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part01.md

 By this stage you should have three Pi 4 B's running with Ubuntu 22.04.4 LTS each configured for SSH with a password or preferably a SSH private key and public key.
 Stay tuned for part 2 where we will dive into DHCP, NextDNS, NFS and install MicroK8s.

-#### Disclaimer: Any brands I mention in this blog post series are not monetised.
-This is my home setup
+#### Disclaimer: Any brands I mention in this blog post series are not monetised